-As part of our post-closing review of the business combination, we determined that certain of Captivision Korea's short-term borrowing loan agreements were not in default subsequent to December 31, 2023.
-Captivision Korea has extended the contracts for its maturing short-term borrowings and Captivision Korea is also currently in the process of negotiating loan modifications with the various lenders, including discussions with various creditors to convert outstanding debt amounts into our ordinary shares.
+As part of our post-closing review of the business combination, we determined that Captivision Korea's short-term borrowing loan agreements were not in default subsequent to June 30, 2024 and December 31, 2023.
+Captivision Korea has engaged negotiations with various lenders to extend the contracts for its maturing short-term borrowings, and Captivision Korea is also currently in the process of negotiating loan modifications with the various lenders, including discussions with various creditors to convert outstanding debt amounts into our ordinary shares.
+Subsequently, on July 16, 2024, we entered into contribution agreements with certain investors of Captivision Korea.
+Under these agreements, they agreed to contribute the outstanding balances of their various debt agreements with Captivision Korea to Captivision in exchange for the issuance of the ordinary shares in a debt-to-equity conversion transaction.
+Pursuant to the conversion, an aggregate of approximately \$4,244,681, equivalent to \$5,791,867,301, of debt was contributed to Captivision in exchange for the issuance of an aggregate of 1,414,895 shares at a conversion price of \$3.00 per share.